nepx/halfix/readme.md

 ```

 Now boot up your operating system and copy the files from the CD-ROM to the hard drive.

+## Known Issues
+ - SSE3 is not fully supported
+ - Performance isn't terrible, but it isn't fantastic either (70-100 MIPS native, 10-30 MIPS browser)
+ - Timing is completely off
+ - Windows 8 doesn't boot (see [this issue](https://github.com/nepx/halfix/issues/1))
+ - FPU exceptions are probably very incorrect
+ - Most devices aren't complete, but enough is implemented to boot modern OSes.
+ - The configuration file parser isn't very good

 ## License